tongruiliu/tongruiliu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome to my homepage!
 I am a senior student at [Dalian University of Technology](https://www.dlut.edu.cn/), majoring in [Mathematics and Applied Mathematics](https://math.dlut.edu.cn/).
-My research interests include Large Language Models(LLMs), Data-Centric AI(DCAI), and Knowledge Graphs.
+My research interests include Large Language Models(LLMs), Data-Centric AI(DCAI), and Knowledge Graphs(KG).

 I am very fortunate to be admitted to the Big Data graduate program at the [School of Mathematical Sciences](https://www.math.pku.edu.cn/index.htm), [Peking University](https://www.pku.edu.cn/).
 Currently, I am interning in Shanghai now.
 The internship is planned to last for one full year, ending August, 2026.